networknt/light-doc/content/tutorial/common/discovery/multiple.md

 ```

 Now let's start the second instance of `API D`.
-Before starting the serer, let's update
-server.yml with https port 7445 and disable HTTP.
+Before starting the server, let's update server.yml with https port 7445 and disable HTTP.

 ```yaml
 httpsPort: 7445